 Logical graphs are next presented as a formal system by going back to the initial elements and developing their consequences in a systematic manner.

-Logical Graphs : 1 gives an informal introduction to the initial elements of logical graphs, and hopefully provides the reader with an intuitive sense of their motivation and rationale.
+Logical Graphs • 1 gives an informal introduction to the initial elements of logical graphs and hopefully supplies the reader with an intuitive sense of their motivation and rationale.

-The next order of business is to give the exact forms of the axioms that are used in the following more formal development, devolving from Peirce’s various systems of logical graphs via Spencer-Brown’s Laws of Form (LOF).
-In formal proofs, a variation of the annotation scheme from LOF will be used to mark each step of the proof according to which axiom, or initial, is being invoked to justify the corresponding step of syntactic transformation, whether it applies to graphs or to strings.
+The next order of business is to give the precise axioms used to develop the formal system of logical graphs.
+The axioms derive from C.S.
+Peirce’s various systems of graphical syntax via the calculus of indications described in Spencer Brown’s Laws of Form.
+The formal proofs to follow will use a variation of Spencer Brown’s annotation scheme to mark each step of the proof according to which axiom is called to license the corresponding step of syntactic transformation, whether it applies to graphs or to strings.

 Frequently Used Theorems

 The actual business of proof is a far more strategic affair than the simple cranking of inference rules might suggest.
 Part of the reason for this lies in the circumstance that the usual brands of inference rules combine the moving forward of a state of inquiry with the losing of information along the way that doesn’t appear to be immediately relevant, at least, not as viewed in the local focus and the short run of the moment to moment proceedings of the proof in question.
 Over the long haul, this has the pernicious side-effect that one is forever strategically required to reconstruct much of the information that one had strategically thought to forget in earlier stages of the proof, if “before the proof started” can be counted as an earlier stage of the proof in view.

 This is just one of the reasons that it can be very instructive to study equational inference rules of the sort that our axioms have just provided.
 Although equational forms of reasoning are paramount in mathematics, they are less familiar to the student of the usual logic textbooks, who may find a few surprises here.